sanayei/CodeSpectrum/windows-ssh-sleep-fix/blog.md

-# Preventing Windows 11 Sleep During Active SSH Sessions: A Reliable PowerShell Solution
+# Preventing Windows 11 Sleep During Active SSH Sessions: A Robust PowerShell Solution

 ## Understanding the Challenge

-When working with Windows 11 through SSH, users often face an annoying issue: the system goes to sleep during active SSH sessions because Windows doesn't recognize these connections as active user interactions.
+When working with Windows 11 through SSH, users often encounter a significant issue: the system goes to sleep during active SSH sessions because Windows doesn't recognize these connections as active user interactions.
 This can be particularly frustrating when:
 - You're in the middle of a remote operation
 - Running long-term processes
 - Managing servers remotely
 - Performing system maintenance

-The immediate solution might seem to be disabling sleep mode entirely, but this isn't ideal because:
+While completely disabling sleep mode might seem like an easy solution, it's not ideal because:
 - It wastes energy when the system isn't in use
 - Increases power consumption unnecessarily
 - Can lead to higher electricity costs